cohaereo/cohaereo/README.md

   - Na'vi (beginner)
 - 👁️ Active projects
   - [wotwdecomp, a decompilation of Tom and Jerry: War of the Whiskers](https://github.com/cohaereo/wotwdecomp)
-  - Untitled Magic Game, a factorio-meets thaumcraft-meets terraria game
+  - Untitled Magic Game, a factorio-meets thaumcraft-meets terraria top-down sandbox game
   - And more 👀
 - 📨 Contact
   - E-mail: cohaereo@protonmail.com